 On January 24, 1918 he was appointed as consulting physician to the First British Army, the first Canadian so honoured.
 4 days later, on January 28th, McCrae died from pneumonia, complicated by meningitis.
 He is buried at Wimereaux Cemetery in France.
 At McCrae's funeral procession, Generals and nursing sisters stood side-by-side, silently watching the cortege pass.

 While an extraordinary soldier and physician, Colonel McCrae is best known for his poem “In Flanders Fields”.
 It is a lasting legacy of the terrible battle in the Ypres salient in the spring of 1915 and to the war in general.
 McCrae had spent seventeen days treating injured men -- Canadians, British, French, and Germans in the Ypres salient.
 McCrae later wrote: "I wish I could embody on paper some of the varied sensations of that seventeen days...
 Seventeen days of Hades!
 At the end of the first day if anyone had told us we had to spend seventeen days there, we would have folded our hands and said it could not have been done."
-The next day McCrae witnessed the burial of a good friend, Lieut.
+The next day McCrae officiated at the burial of a good friend and former student, Lieut.
 Alexis Helmer.
 Later that day, sitting on the back of an ambulance parked near the field dressing station, McCrae composed the poem.
 A young NCO, delivering mail, watched him write it.
 When McCrae finished writing, he took his mail from the soldier and, without saying a word, handed his pad to the Sergeant-major.
 Cyril Allinson was moved by what he read: "The poem was exactly an exact description of the scene in front of us both.
 He used the word blow in that line because the poppies actually were being blown that morning by a gentle east wind.
 It never occurred to me at that time that it would ever be published.
 It seemed to me just an exact description of the scene."
 Colonel McCrae was dissatisfied with the poem, and tossed it away.
 A fellow officer retrieved it and sent it to newspapers in England.
 The Spectator, in London, rejected it, but Punch published it on 8 December 1915.
 For his contributions as a surgeon, the main street in Wimereaux is named “Rue McCrae”.
 His famous poem has become the lasting memorial to the war.